How to Buy Crypto in Australia

 NFT-based gaming is a perfect example – the top games can see unique active wallets (UAW) of over 100,000.
 These burgeoning communities are often built around an in-game economy, for instance, AXS, the token used in the Pokemon-esque release Axie Infinity.
 Others may buy SAND tokens to pay for unique metaverse experiences via The Sandbox gaming platform.

 The blockchain and crypto space is constantly evolving, with new sectors popping up constantly.
-For instance, a hot topic right is the tokenisation of real world assets (RWA).
+For instance, a hot topic right now is the tokenisation of real world assets (RWA).
 CEO of BlackRock Larry Fink has stated that he sees this a huge use case of crypto and one that will still large adoption in years to come.
+His team took a step into the industry with the release of BUIDL, which provided on-chain access to Treasury Bills.

 Earn passive income